Peer reviewed policy

 Are the key messages short, accurate and clear?

 Upon closer readings, the reviewer will be looking for any major issues:

 Are there any major flaws?

-If experimental design features prominently in the paper, is the methodology sound?
+If the experimental design features prominently in the paper, is the methodology sound?

 Is the research replicable, reproducible, and robust?
-Does it follow best practice and meet ethical standards?
+Does it follow best practices and meet ethical standards?